 At #3 would be a plyometric exercise related to the sports specific movement.

-With these 3 exercises you’re covering a lot of ground.
+With these three exercises, you’re covering a lot of ground.

-Q: If you had to give just 1 tip for people to increase their vertical jump, what would it be?
+Q: If you had to give just one tip for people to increase their vertical jump, what would it be?

 - Get strong

 - Get coordinated

 Yeah, I know… that’s 3 tips, but a lot of people get focused on “I’m gonna become super flexible”, or “I’m gonna do these splits”, or “I’m gonna do just squats”…